CODEBRAKERBOY/Glaucoma-Detection/README.md

 - **Low False Positives**: Reduce misclassification of healthy eyes as glaucoma-positive.
 - **Low False Negatives**: Avoid missing cases where glaucoma is present.

-This solution, once optimized, could assist in developing automated systems for early glaucoma screening, which would benefit both clinicians and patients by enabling prompt and affordable diagnostics.
+This solution, once optimized, could assist in developing automated systems for early glaucoma screening, benefiting both clinicians and patients by enabling prompt and affordable diagnostics.

 <br>
 <div align="center">